yangjunyan/DevOps/Monitoring/readme.md

 * Launch Strobe directly from BMC’s MainView or Cost Analyzer for zEnterprise to quickly and easily identify tuning opportunities that will have the greatest impact on monthly software licensing costs

+* **Application Availability* - On an average, one hour of downtime costs businesses $474,000 in lost revenue. eG Enterprise helps you to monitor, pre-emptively detect and quickly resolve application issues.
+This way, you can prevent downtime and ensure great performance and user satisfaction and save your business tons of money.
+* **Migration* - When application infrastructures are migrated, the key acceptance criteria is user experience. eG Enterprise helps you benchmark performance before and after migration.
+Comparing key metrics across the two scenarios, you can identify problems introduced during migration and fix them quickly.
+* **Cost Reduction* - Many a times, hardware is added indiscretely in a bid to solve performance problems.
+This results in cost overruns and stalls IT transformation initiatives. eG Enterprise helps you identify bottlenecks, maximize resource utilization and reduce hardware and software costs and to right-size your IT infrastructure.
+* **Scaling Rollouts* - IT managers are looking for ways to scale their infrastructure – to support more users, new workloads, etc. eG Enterprise’s historical reporting and predictive analytics help identify bottlenecks in the infrastructure.
+Thus, you can determine where to make investments to allow the infrastructure to scale.
+* **Operational Efficiency* - By making it possible to diagnose problems with one click, eG Enterprise empowers helpdesk personnel to manage and troubleshoot performance issues.
+This way, organizations can significantly reduce their IT operations costs.
+* **Compliance Tracking* - Track user logins, access durations and application usage for compliance reporting.
+Alert on exceptions for immediate remediation.
+Detect and report history of configuration changes and cross-correlate with performance degradations.
+* **Performance Optimization* - As IT infrastructures become software-defined, adding more hardware only alleviates performance problems temporarily.
+With visibility into the performance of every layer, every tier of the infrastructure, you can determine how to optimally utilize the current infrastructure investments to do more.
+* **Release Preparedness * - Prior to release, get the diagnostics and actionable intelligence you need to eliminate any bottleneck areas.
+Immediately after deployment, get the deep visibility and insights you need to troubleshoot and resolve new issues that come up.